israelvazquezgonzalez/BooksWebApp/README.md

 I chose .NET Core 6 as they made performance improvements.
 Secondlly the size of the application, my experience working with them and the quick turnaround was the reason why I went with JQuery/Javascript/Ajax and Bootstrap 5.

 #### Trade-offs
 Time was definitely a factor, two glaring elements I left behind were, pagination and sorting.
-Code refactoring, validation, testing and logging were some of the other things I would have liked to finish but did not have the time to implement.
+Code refactoring, validation, security —I implemented IAntiforgery but was not able to test it— and testing were some of the other things I would have liked to finish but did not have the time to implement.

 #### Optional features
 Creating the graphics, the loading animation keyframe by keyframe as well as the visual aspects of the overall application and UX was something I considered optional features.